Picovoice/llm-compression-benchmark/README.md

 Replace `${COMPRESSION}` with the model's compression. i.e., `NONE` for full-precision models, `GPTQ,` or `picoLLM.`

-The measure ARC score for a given model, run the following:
+To measure the ARC score for a given model, run the following:

 ```console
 python3 arc.py \